 I simply massage my face with a few drops of castor oil before bed and use a pumice stone on my calves and thighs because our calves are our second heart and are the first body-part to tighten up when stressed.

-Having a warm Epson salt bath is also helps relax our tense fascia.
+Having a warm Epson salt bath helps relax our tense myofascial system.

 5) Body-Centered Therapies